bkz/dropbox-uri/README.md

 basically base64(shared folder namespace id, item relative path) which we use to determine to correct path.

+Since we want to be able to paste the links where ever HTML is accepted we fallback to using standard HTML links with a simply webservice since many applications dont't allow or won't parse raw protocol URIs correctly.
+Browsers will handle our URIs correctly so we'll simply let the browser trigger the protocol handler instead of relying on the transport medium (Gmail, IM, etc):

+1. Generate URI -> dropbox:34fsd23s089d...

+2. Embed URI in webservice URL -> http://www.sharedropbox.com/34fsd23s089d...

+3. Reconstruct URI in browser and let it trigger the local protocol handler (and offer the user to install the handler if he/she hasn't done so).

 ## The End.

 [s1]: https://github.com/bkz/dropbox-uri/raw/master/doc/osx1.png